 In 1951, the shelter was used again as a hostel for those visiting the Festival Of Britain, which was taking place on the South Bank a few miles away.
 Britain was still recovering from being bankrupted by the War so the hostel gave affordable accommodation offers to those on low-income.
 In 1956, following a fire at Goodge Street Deep-Level Shelter (being used by troops), the Government decided to close all of the shelters.
 In the subsequent decades, Clapham South was used as a secure site for storing documents, before it and six other shelters were sold to Transport For London in the late 1990s.
 Clapham North shelter is currently used as a controlled environment for growing ingredients for some of London’s top restaurants.

 Although there isn’t much opportunity to visit these shelters, look out for the entrances above ground.
 The pill-box shaped brick buildings are easy to spot, such as the one across the road from Clapham South station on the corner of Clapham Common or the traffic island for the one-way system at Stockwell.

 - London Transport Museum occasionally run tours to Clapham South Deep-Level Shelter.
 Keep an eye on their events page.

 To read about Metro Girl’s visit to one of London’s ‘ghost’ tube stations, Aldwych, click here.

 For more of Metro Girl’s history blog posts, click here.

-Posted on 29 November 2015, in Activities, Architecture, History, London and tagged Clapham, Clapham South Deep-Level Shelter, history, london, London Underground, subterranean, World War II.
+Posted on 29 Nov 2015, in Activities, Architecture, History, London and tagged Clapham, Hidden London, London Transport Museum, London Underground, subterranean, tube, World War II.
 Bookmark the permalink.
-2 Comments.
+3 Comments.